 Effective change management also correlates directly with the ability to stay on or ahead of schedule.
 With excellent change management, your project is nearly five times more likely to be on or ahead of schedule than with poor change management.
 Again, in addition to meeting project objectives, the better you manage the people side of change, the more likely your project is to finish on time.

 This correlation underscores an important point to make with project managers who object to change management because of the time commitment.
 Those who believe change management will slow them down often aren’t familiar with the data, which clearly shows that projects with effective change management are actually more likely to stay on schedule.

 Staying on budget

-This chart provides an important counterpoint to another main objection from project leaders.
-A project leader may say, "Although I understand why change management is important, I do not have the budget to dedicate to those soft aspects of the change."
-Certainly, project managers must be attentive to budget constraints, and there are costs to assigning resources to change management.
-However, the data clearly show that projects with effective change management are in fact more likely to remain on budget than those with poor change management.
+This chart is great for addressing another main objection from project leaders who say they understand why change management is important but don't have the budget to support it.
+Certainly, change management resources come with costs, and project managers must work with budget constraints.
+However, the data reveal that projects with effective change management are in fact more likely to remain on or under budget than those with poor change management.

 Build Your Case With Supporting Data